ONLYOFFICE/ansible-role-documentserver/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    ds_port: ""

+The port where documentserver is running, if you do not set this variable, documentserver is will be runned by default on port `80`.

     db_server_host: localhost

 The IP address or the name of the host where the PostgreSQL server is running.